Push/Pull logoPush/Pull

 Compare all available splits before you commit to a plan.

-Split 1: Full body (2-3 days/week)
+Full body split: pros and cons (2-3 days/week)

 Full body means you train all major muscle groups in each session.
 It is simple, efficient, and ideal if you train two or three days per week.